What is Marketing?

 Potential Demerits of Traditional Marketing

 Irrespective of the fact that digital or online marketing has many advantages over traditional marketing, it is still used to reach the targeted audience in this era of digital transformation.
-In this article, we aim to discuss some of the potential demerits of traditional marketing in detail that make most of the companies to turn to digital or online marketing methods.
+In this article, we aim to discuss some of the potential demerits of traditional marketing in detail that make most companies turn to digital or online marketing methods.

 Below-mentioned is some of the major factors that make traditional marketing the least chosen option in this digital age.

 Another example to illustrate the relative cost difference between the traditional and the new media is that when you want to put ads on newspapers or distribute pamphlets or flyers, you need to pay for it every single time you wish to run an advertising campaign.
-But, online media provides you with the opportunity to make changes to the content, schedule, audience, age groups or budget whenever you need.
+But, online media provides you with the opportunity to make changes to the content, schedule, audience, age groups, or budget whenever you need.

 No Option for Customized Marketing

 One of the major demerits of traditional marketing is that it doesn’t provide you with the opportunity to target your ideal customers.
 Traditional marketing allows you to target only specific markets.
-Once you placed an ad on traditional advertising media, such as newspapers, magazines, Television channels or radio programs, your ad will be seen, read or listened by a group of people that the particular medium is used.
+Once you placed an ad on traditional advertising media, such as newspapers, magazines, Television channels, or radio programs, your ad will be seen, read, or listened to by a group of people that the particular medium is used.
 Even if your product is made for a specific age group or gender, you won’t know who really reads or sees your advertisement.